MicheleTuccillo/aircraft_doc_calculator/README.md

 ```
 ## 📚 References / Citation

-If you use 'doc_calculator' for academic or research purposes, please cite it as:
+If you use `doc_calculator` for academic or research purposes, please cite it as:

 ```latex
 @software{doc_calculator,